TMSolution/Gravatar/docs/Requests.md

     new QrRequest(
         new Account('joe.doe@example.com'),
-        250 // size of qr image
+        250 // Custom size of qr image
     );
 ```